 - No chlorine, latex, alcohol, perfumes, PVC, lotions, TBT or Phthalates

 - Wetness indicator that lets you know when diaper needs changing

 - When full, become damp(ish) on the outside

 - Pricier than generic brands

 Have you ever tried Dyper or having your diapers delivered by subscription?

 Try-out Dyper for $64/month

-Get a FREE diaper bag with your first subsciption trial – limited time / availability
+Get a free diaper bag with first subscription